danguls/Glike-weather.github.io/README.md

 #### a simple weather app looks like the nest hub screen saver. and can be used as a screen saver
-also i added some ambiant videos from youtube with sound, you can open it on your monitor/tablets etc.. works mosly for big screens and most of the themes look best on 16:9 aspect ratio. the site is still in the work and some some features
+also i added some ambiant videos from youtube with sound, you can open it on your monitor/tablets etc.. works mosly for big screens and most of the themes look best on 16:9 aspect ratio. the site is still in the work and need some features

 ### about this project
 ##### im a newbie web programmer and i made this web app as i learn js with alot of help from youtube and other sources